Krakatoa, East of Java: Development

 In February 1955 Philip Yordan announced he would write and produce a film of the Krakatoa eruption with a budget of US$2 million to US$3 million being spent on special effects.
 It was going to be the first film made under Yordan's contract with Columbia Pictures.
 Jerry Wald would be executive producer.
 It took a number of years for the movie to be made, and in the meantime Yordan started making movies in Spain.
 In January 1967 he said he intended to film background footage for the movie in Indonesia and wanted Rock Hudson to star.

 In February 1967 Milo Frank arrived in Madrid to begin supervising production of the film.
 Bernard L. Kowalski was attached to direct; Kowalski was best known for his television work, including the pilots for Mission Impossible, The Rat Patrol, The Monroes, and N.Y.P.D..
 The director said "That seemed to impress the Cinerama people who were looking for a young director who could handle what looked to be a pretty difficult picture."
 The script was co-written by Bernard Gordon, a blacklisted writer who did a number of scripts for Yordan under pseudonyms.

+Finance came in part from the ABC network.